EE3300/EE5300 Electronics Applications Subject Information

 You will self-assess your achievements in the design project, and write an evidence-based justification of your assessment in your portfolio.
 It is important that you discuss this with teaching staff as you progress through the project.
 You can receive feedback as many times as needed in the lead-up to the final due date.

-At the end of the study period, you will request the letter grade (e.g. HD, D, C, P, or N) that you believe is justified based on your achievements and the context of those achievements.
+As part of your portfolio submission, you will request the letter grade (e.g. HD, D, C, P or F) that you believe is justified based on your achievements and the context of those achievements.
 To help calibrate your grade request, there is a table on the portfolio page with indicative criteria for each grade.

 Do you mean that I can just give myself a HD?